-These pithy words open the film of the book: The Big Short, and it's easy to imagine they were said by Mark Twain.
-The book itself however opens with the words of Leo Tolstoy.
-He put it like this:
+These pithy words open the film of the book: The Big Short, but the book itself opens with the words of Leo Tolstoy:

 "The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of a doubt, what is laid before him."

-Within stable, slowly changing environments this innate drive produces behaviours that are reliably safe.
-It is an incremental change process.
-Rapidly changing environments however require transformation, and in these the inertia of incremental change, rather than providing safety, decreases fitness.
+Within stable, slowly changing environments this innate, homeostatic drive produces behaviours that are reliably safe through an incremental change process.
+Rapidly changing environments however require transformation, and in these the intrinsic inertia of incremental change, rather than providing safety, decreases fitness.
 Despite our best efforts we find we continue to do what we're doing, and continue to get what we're getting, even when we realize this is unhelpful.

-Innate bias can be offset by actively engaging with some external reference.
-Phoenix change consultancy provides such a reference.
+Innate bias can be offset by actively engaging with some external reference point.
+Phoenix change consultancy provides such a place.
 Utilizing mediation, coaching and mentoring processes to deliver interventions can help you develop the changes required systemically.

 Each system is unique and dynamic.
-To be successful, interventions from the outset must continually adapt and be individually and dynamically crafted with each client.
+To be successful, interventions from the outset must continually adapt and be individually and dynamically crafted for each client.
 Striking a balance between inquiry and recommendation, systemic interventions engage stakeholders so as to drive optimal progress.
-They are an organic and immersive process which delivers sustainable development by generating strategies and innovations that are practicable, fully commited to and understood by those responsible for their implementation.
+This is an organic and immersive process that delivers sustainable development by generating strategies and innovations that are practicable, fully committed to and understood by those responsible for their implementation.

 Phoenix change consulting services can be provided virtually as well as face to face. |more|